WoroodDabbas/IoT/README.md

 ### Create your Application on IBM Cloud

-1. Sign in to your IBM Cloud account and open the catalog (https://console.ng.bluemix.net/catalog/   //the link depends on your region (ng; eu-gb; etc.))
+1. Sign up to your IBM Cloud account through : ibm.biz/devsummit . then sign in and open the catalog (https://console.ng.bluemix.net/catalog/   //the link depends on your region (ng; eu-gb; etc.))
 2. In the left sidebar click on “Boilerplates” (category: Apps)
 3. Click on “Internet of Things Platform Starter”
 4. Insert an “App name” (e.g. iot-alertnotification)